a2o/snoopy/README.md

-# Snoopy Logger #
+# Snoopy Logger

+[![Flattr Snoopy Logger project](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=a2o&url=https://github.com/a2o/snoopy&title=Snoopy Logger)

-## 1. DESCRIPTION ##
+## 1. What does Snoopy do, then?

-Snoopy is designed to aid system administrators by providing a log of commands that were executed on the system.
-Snoopy should be completely transparent to users and to applications.
+It sends every executed command to syslog.

+## 2. How do I install Snoopy?

+Snoopy can be installed by:

+* using packages provided by your Linux distribution ("apt-get" or "yum" or "zypper" + "install snoopy"), or
+* building it manually.

+Manual build is preferred if you distribution only provides <2.0.0 Snoopy versions.
+Details below.

+WARNING:
+Snoopy versions below 2.0.0 are not supported anymore.
+Please do not submit any bug/feature/change requests that concern versions before 2.0.0.

+## 3. Configuration

+Most parts of snoopy can and should be configured at build time.
+However, since version 2.0.0 Snoopy supports optional configuration file.
+But, as this configuration file is optional, it needs to be enabled when Snoopy is being built.

+## 4. Where does the output go?

+These are default destinations:

+* CentOS: /var/log/secure
+* Debian: /var/log/auth.log
+* Ubuntu: /var/log/auth.log

+For actual destination check your syslog daemon configuration.

+## 5. Detailed descriptions

+### 5.1 How does Snoopy work?

 It acts as a preloaded library that provides a wrapper around calls to execve() syscall.
 Logging is done via syslog.

-[![Flattr Snoopy Logger project](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=a2o&url=https://github.com/a2o/snoopy&title=Snoopy Logger)

-## 2. INSTALLATION ##
+Snoopy should be completely transparent to users and to applications.

+### 5.2 Linux distribution-specific installation instructions

+For Debian/Ubuntu package generation, please refer to `contrib/debian/README.Build.md`.

+### 5.3 Building Snoopy from sources

+#### 5.3.1 Download options

+You can download snoopy release tarballs from this location: http://source.a2o.si/download/snoopy/

+Alternatively you can download it from GitHub, by selecting a release tag at the branch drop-down selector, and then clicking the ↓ZIP button, next to the repository URL, below project description.
+(I know this is awkward, but GitHub has discontinued the "Uploads" feature)

+#### 5.3.2 Installation procedure

 Snoopy supports various features that  can be enabled by supplying arguments to configure command.
 Consult `./configure --help' for more information.

-### Download options:

-You can download snoopy release tarballs from this location: http://source.a2o.si/download/snoopy/

-Alternatively you can download it from GitHub, by selecting a release tag at the branch dropdown selector, and then clicking the ↓ZIP button, next to the repository URL, below project description.
-(I know this is awkward, but GitHub has discontinued the "Uploads" feature)

-### Installation procedure is simple:

     # Only if you are building directly from git repository:
     ./autogen.sh

-    # Check configuration options:
+    # Check configuration options, see section 5.3.3 for details:
     ./configure --help

     # Then continue with normal build procedure: